Home » Buildings and Structures » Inns » The Horn Inn

 ‘The Horn Inn’, closed c1945 Maud Ody recalls celebrating VE Day in The Horn so it is most likely 1945, was just next to and south of ‘The Chequers Inn’ and is now a residential property, ‘Hillside’.

 The building dates from the mid to late 18th Century and is made from coursed limestone rubble with a late C19 tile roof.
-The name and sign (photo below) presumably derived from the legend of The Pusey Horn.
+The name and sign (photo below) derived from the legend of The Pusey Horn.

 There was a hatch (‘the pop hole’) in the wall where children or anyone not wanting to go into the pub could get served.
 The Inn served as a kind of off-licence, also selling cigarettes, sweets and crisps.